khalti/docs.khalti.com/content/checkout/web.md

 - `show(configuration?)`

-	> Displays the Khalti checkout widget.
+	- Displays the Khalti checkout widget.
+	- Receives configuration as argument.
+	- Provide amount and mobile to prefill the checkout widget field
+	 > ```checkout.show({amount: 1000, mobile: 98XXXXXXXX})```
+	- ***mobile*** is optional fields and expects Khalti Registered Number for wallet payment.

 - `hide()`